d-real is funded by Science Foundation Ireland and by the contributions of industry partners.

 Trinity College Dublin

-Supervision Team: Declan O’Sullivan, TCD (Primary Supervisor) / Marguerite Barry, UCD (External Secondary Supervisor) / Fergal Marrinan, SONAS Innovation (Additional Supervisory Team Member)
+Supervision Team: Declan O’Sullivan, TCD (Primary Supervisor) / John Kelleher, TU Dublin (External Secondary Supervisor) / Fergal Marrinan, SONAS Innovation (Additional Supervisory Team Member)

 Title: Simulation and Perception of Physically-based Collisions in Mixed Reality Applications